-Here are six questions to ask yourself when deciding whether you should pay off student loans or invest your money.
+Here are five questions to ask yourself when deciding whether you should focus on paying off student loans or investing for the future.

 1. Are you making the required payments on your student loans?